lagrandecode/souvenirapp/README.md

-# souvenirapp
+# souvenirapp APIs built with Django restframework
-APIs built with Django for Souvenir app.
+This is an E-Commerce API built with Django Restframework.
+This is designed to be comsume using any frontend framework.